AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/performing-migration.md

 Be careful when running the content transfer tool (CTT) from a production clone because:
 * If a customer requires content versions to be migrated during top up migrations, then executing CTT from a clone does not work.
 Even if the clone is recreated from live author frequently, each time a clone is created the checkpoints that will be used by CTT to calculate the differential will be reset.
-* Since a production clone can't be refreshed as a whole, ACL Query Package manager must be used to package & install the content being added / edited from Live to Clone.
+* Since a production clone cannot be refreshed as a whole, ACL Query Package manager must be used to package & install the content being added or edited from Live to Clone.
 The problem with this approach is that any deletes that happen on the source instance will never get to the clone unless someone manually deletes them from both source and clone.
-So, there is a possibility that the deleted content on live production will not be deleted on the clone and AEMaaCS.
+So, there is a possibility that the deleted content on live production will not be deleted on the clone and AEM as a Cloud Service.

 Running CTT from a live production will overcome the above limitations.
 A good approach is to use AZCopy for the initial migration and then run top up extractions frequently (even daily) to extract smaller chunks and to avoid any long-term load on the source AEM.

-The load on the AEM source will be greater during the extraction phase:
+Remember, the load on the AEM source will be greater during the extraction phase:
-* The content transfer tool is an external Java process that will use a JVM Heap of 4gb
+* The Content Transfer Tool is an external Java process that will use a JVM Heap of 4 GB
-* The non AzCopy version downloads binaries, stores them on temp space on the source AEM author (disk I/O) then uploads into the Azure container (network bandwidth).
+* The non AzCopy version downloads binaries, stores them on a temporary space on the source AEM author which consumes disk I/O, then uploads into the Azure container which consumes network bandwidth.
 * AzCopy transfers blobs directly from the blob store to the Azure container which saves disk I/O and network bandwidth.
-The AzCopy version still uses the disk and network bandwidth to extract and upload the data from segment store into the Azure container.
+The AzCopy version still uses the disk and network bandwidth to extract and upload the data from the segment store into the Azure container.
-* During the ingestion phase the CTT process just streams ingestion logs and there is not much load on the source instance with respect to disk I/O or network bandwidth.
+* The CTT process is lighter on the system resources during the ingestion phase, since it only streams ingestion logs and there is not much load on the source instance with respect to disk I/O or network bandwidth.

 ## Known Limitations {#known-limitations}

 The entire ingestion fails if any one of these limitations are found as part of the extracted migration set:
 * A JCR Node that has a name longer than 150 characters
 * A JCR Node that is bigger than 16 MB
-* Any User / Group with `rep:AuthorizableID` being ingested that is already present on AEMaaCS
+* Any User / Group with `rep:AuthorizableID` being ingested that is already present on AEM as a Cloud Service
 * If any asset which is extracted and ingested moves into a different path either on source or destination before the next iteration of migration

 ## What's Next {#what-is-next}